justinpak13/PPP-Analysis-Project/README.md

         * Identity and Access Management (IAM) API
         * IAM service account credentials API
     * go to manage keys -> create new json key
-    * In the keys folder, replace the text file with your json file containing your key
+    * In the keys folder, replace the text file with your json file containing your key and rename the file "google_credentials.json" for consistency going forward
 * download SDK for local setup
     * https://cloud.google.com/sdk
 * set up environment variable to point to your downloaded auth-keys